apache/skywalking-terraform/README.md

 You can use the Ansible playbook in combination with the Terraform to create necessary infrastructure and install SkyWalking on the created infrastructure, or you can use the Ansible to install SkyWalking on the existing infrastructure.
-The Ansible playbook and documentation about how to use it can be found in the [ansible](ansible) folder.

 This guide provides steps on using Ansible to install Apache SkyWalking on AWS instances.